1. I do not have an A-List account, so cannot tell if you like me. Please message me.

 That said, I'm open to pen-palling with people of similar interests.
 Or making friends in my new city/country.
 I'm interested in a person (or people) who can fill in some gaps in my sex and social life (whilst at the same time being mindful of not getting into a pokemon/objectifying mode).
 My husband is more than OK with me dating and telling him all about it.
 I'm not looking for a replacement primary.
 (And actually, I'm starting to question the whole "primary" system within polyamory, but that's another conversation.)

 My faith is important to me.
 I don't worry particularly about yours or your lack thereof, so long as you don't hate on mine, and are overall respectful of others'.
 I'm on the Sufi path, which makes me a Muslim.
-I'm VERY progressive (see bi, poly, and perforinked, below).
+I'm VERY progressive (see pan, poly, and perforinked).
 I try to meditate every day, and am learning to appreciate My Beloved's presence in every person, thing, and moment.
 I don't talk about it much, but will if asked.
-I dislike extremists and hypocrites of all colours and sizes: that goes for Muslims, Christians and Atheists alike.
+I dislike extremists and hypocrites of all colours and sizes: that goes for Muslims, Christians, etc... and Atheists alike.

 I'm perforinked: tattooed, pierced, scarred and branded.
 Body art is an expression of one's self, and piercings in the right places are fun.
 And I've got lots of fun piercings.
 I believe that they're a wonderful expression of a personality, and feel as though I'm concealing a part of myself if my ink is covered.

 I'm political in that I can't tolerate intolerance, won't stand for injustice.
-I'm a feminist.
-And if you have to box my political beliefs, I'm an anarcho-socialist (or thereabouts).
+I'm a feminist, and hope I'm not one of those "white feminisits".
+Intersectionality is where it's at.
+And if you have to box my political beliefs, I'm an anarcho-socialist (or thereabouts) with the occasional leaning towards "thick" libertarianism.

 I love to travel, and even more; love returning home.
-After being born and raised in Canada, I lived in Portugal for two years, Germany for two years, Maritime Canada for a year, and am now living in America for the first time.
-I've moved five times in the past six years, and enjoy all the planning and unpacking, and the challenge of creating a new home.
+After being born and raised in Canada, I lived in Portugal for two years, Germany for two years, Maritime Canada for a year, and have been living in America for the past two years for the first time.
+I've moved six times in the past seven years, and enjoy all the planning and unpacking, and the challenge of creating a new home.
 It's like theatre: you create something wonderful, and then strike the set and move on to the next project.
+It looks as though I'll be here in Buffalo for at least seven years, though, so it's time to put down some roots.

 I'm ridiculously sociable.
 I love learning about other people and their stories, traditions, cultures.
 It confounds my husband how I'll start up a conversation with someone at random, for example in the line at a grocery store.
 I make friends fairly easily.